morrownr/USB-WiFi/README.md

 Amazon - $25 USD - [COMFAST WiFi Dongle CF-926AC 1200Mbps Wireless USB WiFi Adapter](https://www.amazon.com/GorNorriss-Electronics-Gadgets-CF-926AC-1200Mbps/dp/B07TLKDZLB) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chiset.
 The ad for this link specifically says that it uses a Mediatek mt7612u chipset.

 AliExpress - $26 USD - [COMFAST usb wifi Adapter 1200m 2.4g 5g dual-band long distance usb wi-fi receiver 7612U chip](https://www.aliexpress.com/i/32809061461.html) "multi-state" Use caution: it appears there is a v2 of the CF-926AC that uses a non-Mediatek chiset.
 The ad for this link specifically says that it uses a Mediatek mt7612u chipset.

+Request: If you own or are aware of other adapters that use the mt7612u chipset, please let me know by in ```Issues```.
+I see ads for more adapters that say they use the mt7612u chipset but until I have information to be confident in the product, I will not provide a link here.

 -----